hfiref0x/VBoxHardenedLoader/Binary/install_signed.md

 Note: that on screenshot use different directory other than in our guide.
 Upon successful execution you will see here your directory name of course.

 Done, monitoring driver loaded and configured.
-Monitoring driver registerd in system as kernel mode service so it can be managed by standard Windows commands like "net" or "sc", for more information see "Appendix: Managing monitoring driver"
+Monitoring driver registerd in system as kernel mode service so it can be managed by standard Windows commands like "net" or "sc", for more information see "Appendix A: Managing monitoring driver"

-#### Warning: VirtualBox Additions
+## Warning: VirtualBox Additions

 Do not install VirtualBox Additions!
 This will ruin everything and there is NO workaround for this.

-### Appendix: Managing monitoring driver
+### Appendix A: Managing monitoring driver

 List of available loader command on screenshot below: